122ChingLong/ENG_1003_w1_4/README.md

 that moves the object from the source to destination.
 The term is used in aviation, robotics and computer games.

+• Private pilots do the path plan before the flight to make sure the navigation aid is available
+![This is an image]

 <!-- Theory of Path Planning Algorithm -->
 ## 02|Theory of Path Planning Algorithm